cmistrata/nextjs-blog/posts/p-versus-np-from-basics.md

 Problem 1 can be reduced to problem 2; given a deck of unique cards, we can just act like we don't know if our deck has repeated cards in it.

-However, problem 2 is not reduceable to problem 1.
+However, problem 2 is not reducible to problem 1.
 We can't just ignore the fact that our deck can have repeated values, and an algorithm for the first problem might fail on an instance of the second.
 Let's say you have an algorithm for problem 1 that stops searching once it has found the next smallest value: e.g., if you find an 8, put it on top of your sorted deck, and then find a 9, you can stop searching and put the 9 on top of the deck.
 If our deck has repeated values (possibly another 8), this algorithm would fail.

 If we can reduce an instance of problem 1 to problem 2, we can say problem 2 is at least as hard as problem 1: an algorithm that solves problem 2 could also be used to solve problem 1, but not necessarily vice versa.